 - Take a flexible route to a masters degree: you only need to visit the campus for an induction event and then for nine days each year

-- Progress your career in areas such as the health and wellbeing sectors, local government and occupational health and safety – or take your learning to PhD level
+- Progress your career in a vast aray of areas, such as the health and wellbeing sectors, environmental sustainability, animal welfare, local government and occupational health and safety – or take your learning to PhD level.

 Pioneering a new area of study